kudobuilder/kudo/keps/0021-kudo-upgrade.md

 Each migration should have a validate-step that checks if the migration is possible.

+The update for prerequisites is tied to the version of KUDO manager:
+- There is a list of migrations:
+    - MigrationTo0_9_0
+    - MigrationTo0_10_0
+    - MigrationTo0_11_0
+- KUDO CLI checks installed version of manager
+- Every migration step after the installed version is executed
+- Every migration step only migrates the prerequisites from the previous version to the marked version of the migration

 **Alternative update process**
 - Can we just delete them all and reinstall them?
 Probably not